MrMicrowaveOven/AlgorithmsCurriculum/mass-applying/a-lists.md

 Let me know if you think of others.
 The main criteria here are "backed by a fancy VC and maybe known to your tech-minded friends".

-Also check out [Breakout List][Breakout List].
-Their list is of 'hot' companies is public and is updated quarterly.
+Also check out [Breakout List][Breakout List] and [Wealthfront's 2014 list][Wealthfront].
+Breakout is a list of 'hot' companies is public and is updated quarterly.
+Wealthfront releases a new list every fall.

 ## New York